Al-Dawayima massacre: The event according to Benny Morris

 From the sworn Statement given by the Mukhtar of Dawaymeh village, Hassan Mahmaod Ihdeib.

 Morris has estimated "hundreds" of people were killed, he also reports on the IDF investigation, which concluded around 100 villagers had been killed, and cites an account by a Mapam member, based on an interview with an Israeli soldier, who reported 80 to 100 men, women and children killed.
-Saleh Abdel Jawad evaluates the total to "between 100 and 200".

-Further details according to Ilan Pappe
+Further details

 Ilan Pappe states that the village was guarded by 20 men who were paralysed by fright when they saw the Israeli troops, and that the semi-circular pincer movement was designed to allow the 6,000 residents the possibility of fleeing eastwards.
 The massacre took place when the expected wave of flight failed to take place.
-He also adds that Amos Kenan, who had participated in the Deir Yassin massacre, took part in the assault.
+He also adds that Amos Kenan took part in the assault.

+Saleh Abdel Jawad estimates the total deaths were "between 100 and 200".

+Aftermath

-The UN inspection team
+UN inspection team

 Yigal Allon cabled Général Yitzhak Sadeh to check "the 'rumours' that the 89th Battalion had 'killed many tens of prisoners on the day of the conquest of al-Dawayima', and to respond".
 On the 5 November, probably worried about a UN investigation, Allon then ordered Sadeh to instruct the unit:

 Although unbeknownst to Allon, the 89th had cleaned up the site of the massacre on 1 November 1948.